Skip to content

 claudex proxy stop

-Stop the proxy daemon (sends SIGTERM).
+Stop the proxy daemon (sends SIGTERM via PID file).

 Terminal window